2021–22 Harvard Crimson men's ice hockey season

-The 2021–22 Harvard Crimson Men's ice hockey season is the 121st season of play for the program.
-The represent Harvard University in the 2021–22 NCAA Division I men's ice hockey season and for the 60th season in the ECAC Hockey conference.
-The Crimson are coached by Ted Donato, in his 17th season, and play their home games at Bright-Landry Hockey Center.
+The 2021–22 Harvard Crimson Men's ice hockey season was the 121st season of play for the program.
+The represented Harvard University in the 2021–22 NCAA Division I men's ice hockey season and for the 60th season in the ECAC Hockey conference.
+The Crimson were coached by Ted Donato, in his 17th season, and played their home games at Bright-Landry Hockey Center.

 Season

 Returning after losing an entire season to the COVID-19 pandemic, Harvard shot out of the starting gate.
 The team rode a hail of offensive firepower to four wins, including one over long-time rival Cornell.
-The Crimson swiftly found themselves ranked in the top-10, but the lofty position didn't last for long.
+The Crimson swiftly found themselves ranked in the top-10, but the lofty position did not last for long.
 Over the succeeding four weeks, Harvard's scoring all but vanished and the team won just once in six matches.
-The squad didn't fully recover until after the winter break but, even then, inconsistent play sent them sliding down the rankings.
+The squad did not fully recover until after the winter break but, even then, inconsistent play sent them sliding down the rankings.

-Throughout the entire season, Harvard never once found itself below .500, however, the Crimson were hampered by the general weakness of their conference.
+Throughout the entire season, Harvard never once found itself below .500; however, the Crimson were hampered by the general weakness of their conference.
 While Harvard was able to recover after missing a year, many of their compatriots were near the bottom of the national rankings.
-This meant that conference wins weren't particularly helpful while most losses were severely taxing.
+This meant that conference wins were not particularly helpful while most losses were severely taxing.
 To make matters worse, when Harvard played in the Beanpot, the best chance for the team to gain in the PairWise, Boston College was having an unusually bad year and going winless in the tournament dealt a serious blow to Harvard's postseason hopes.
-Evan a win over #4 Quinnipiac near the end of the year didn't markedly improve their chances and when their regular season came to a close, Harvard had no chance to make the NCAA tournament without a conference championship.
+Evan a win over #4 Quinnipiac near the end of the year did not markedly improve their chances and when their regular season came to a close, Harvard had no chance to make the NCAA tournament without a conference championship.